adc-trust-ai/trust-free/MANUAL.md

     Unless the training set is very small, this default yields [0,1,2,3,4], where 0 means just a relaxed Lasso model is fitted.
   - `seCV: int or float, default=0.1`

-    Number of standard errors away from the CV best to consider when choosing the best depth by CV.
+    Number of standard errors away from the CV-best to consider when choosing the best depth by CV.
     Larger values favor the selection of smaller depths, while smaller values (in the limit, 0) may favor the selection of larger depths (if they appear better by CV).
   - `seEN: int or float, default=0.5`